Free and Reduced-Price Meals

 How does a child qualify for free and reduced-price meals?
 Eligibility is generally based on family income, family size, and if the family has a food stamp number.
 The guidelines can be found on the free/reduced application.

-- How do I get an application?
+- How do I get a paper application?
 Applications are available at the school office, the cafeteria, or the Child Nutrition office in the Administration building.
 New students are given an application upon registration.

 National Breakfast/Lunch Program